Disruptive Behavior Policy

-- Finally, if it is illegal in the State of New Jersey, it is illegal inside the convention and convention facility as well as off the premises.
+- If it is illegal in the State of New Jersey, it is illegal inside the convention and convention facility as well as off the premises.

-Stave, bo sticks, boken, shinai, and wooden swords will be permitted as long as they are handled responsibly and meet all other criteria.
+Stave, bo sticks, bokken, shinai, and wooden swords will be permitted as long as they are handled responsibly and meet all other criteria.

 - Fake, prop, or made-up weapons (i.e. made of tissue paper, plaster, or cloth) are permitted if they are safe and not posing a danger to others around you.